For me it started very simply as a hobby.

 1953Randall begins making Bowie knives and the infamous "Arkansas Toothpick" in response to the popularity of the movie The Iron Mistress.

-1960 - 1963NASA approaches Bo to comission a survival knife for astronauts.
-Randall co-develops the Model 17 "Astro" with the space program and sends its creation on the first manned space flights.
+1960 - 1963NASA approaches Bo to commission a survival knife for astronauts.
+Randall co-develops the Model 17 "Astro" with the space program and sends its creation on the first manned space flight.

 1962 - 1967The Vietnam War increases orders, Gary Randall joins the shop full time, and the Model 18 "Survival" is developed.

-1960s"Bushmaster", "Bear Bowie", "Little Game", and Randall Minatures are introduced along with a redesign of many Randall models.
+1960s"Bushmaster", "Bear Bowie", "Little Game", and Randall miniatures are introduced along with a redesign of many Randall models.

 1970sThe "Outdoorsman", "Gamemaster", and "Guardian" models are added to the catalog.
-Gary gradually takes over many of the day to day responsibilites and Bill Platts retires after 35 years in the shop.
+Gary gradually takes over many of the day to day responsibilities and Bill Platts retires after 35 years in the shop.

 1980sThe shop streamlines and updates its catalog adding even more models including the "Trapper".